All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Adopt United for Housing’s recommendation to implement a city-state housing partnership for affordable and supportive housing

-The Donovan administration will create good paying jobs for hardworking New Yorkers, including the creation of a minimum construction wage so that the people who build our housing can build stable lives in our city.
+The Donovan administration will create good-paying jobs for hardworking New Yorkers, including the creation of a minimum construction wage so that the people who build our housing can build stable lives in our city.
 Job creation will focus on leveling the playing field and erasing the systemic barriers that communities of color have faced in the development sector.
 In past administrations and in past crises, whether it’s the blight and abandonment of the 1970s and 80s, the tragedy of September 11th, or the Great Recession, the City has invested in the production of affordable housing to help lead the economic recovery of our communities.
 In the Donovan administration, affordable housing will play a critical role in our recovery from the fallout of COVID-19, and as mayor, Shaun Donovan will ensure that our economic recovery will be equitable and sustainable.
+Read more about our plans to power our economy’s recovery in our Economic Development Platform.

 In order to promote local hiring, Shaun Donovan will implement a comprehensive resident hiring and training program, based on the Building Skills NY model of job placement assistance, across all HPD-funded new construction.